-Overall, there was no strong evidence that leachate discharges from the Inglewood landfill had adversely affected the macroinvertebrate communities of the Awai Stream tributaries.
-Habitat differences between the smaller and larger tributaries is largely responsible for the significant differences in macroinvertebrate indices recorded.
+Overall, there was no strong evidence that leachate discharges from the Inglewood Landfill have adversely affected the macroinvertebrate communities of the Awai Stream tributaries.
+Habitat differences between the smaller and larger tributaries are largely responsible for the significant differences in macroinvertebrate indices recorded.